-United Mission to Nepal (UMN) is a Christian international non-governmental organisation (INGO) that has been working exclusively in Nepal since 1954.
+United Mission to Nepal (UMN) is a faith-based international non-governmental organisation (INGO) that has been working exclusively in Nepal since 1954.
 In its long history, UMN has always maintained two characteristics.
-First, it is truly a united mission of people from many organisations, denominations and parts of the world joined together in the name of Christ to serve Nepal, alongside Nepali colleagues.
+First, it is truly a united mission of people from many organisations, denominations and parts of the world joined together to serve Nepal, alongside Nepali colleagues.
 Secondly, UMN works with the aim not of owning projects and institutions permanently, but of training Nepali people and building the capacity of Nepali organisations.

 The Early Days